-Once the aforementioned high end data reduction calculations have been updated, it will be possible to fully quantify the gain in precision and accuracy of the new algorithm compared to the previous generation of SIMS data reduction software.
+designed with such future upgrades in mind: its input window contains a large number of spare columns that will accommodate covariance matrices in a future update.
+Once the aforementioned high-end data reduction calculations have been updated, it will be possible to fully quantify the gain in precision and accuracy of the new algorithm compared to the previous generation of SIMS data reduction software.
 The data reduction principles laid out in this paper are applicable not only to U-Pb geochronology, but also to other SIMS applications such as stable isotope analysis.
-In fact, simplex already handles such data for multicollector Cameca instru-405 ments.
-It is worth mentioning that the stable isotope functionality can also be used to correct 207Pb/206Pb ratio measurements for mass-dependent isotope fractionation, as was briefly discussed in Section 10.
-Future updates of the mass-dependent fractionation correction will also addresses the overcounted background problem that was mentioned in Section 6.
+In fact, simplex already handles such data for multicollector Cameca instruments.
+It is worth mentioning that the stable isotope functionality can also be used to correct 207 Pb / 206 Pb ratio measurements for mass-dependent isotope fractionation, as was briefly discussed in Sect.
+10. Future updates of the mass-dependent fractionation correction will also address the overcounted background problem that was mentioned in Sect.
+6.

-Besides U-Pb geochronology and stable isotopes, the new data reduction paradigm can also be adapted to other chronometers and other mass spectrometer designs, such as Thermal Ionisation Mass Spectrometry (TIMS, Connelly et al., 2021), noble gas mass spectrometry (Vermeesch, 2015), and LAICPMS (McLean et al., 2016). simplex already includes a function to export data to IsoplotR.
+Besides U-Pb geochronology and stable isotopes, the new data reduction paradigm can also be adapted to other chronometers and other mass spectrometer designs, such as thermal ionisation mass spectrometry (TIMS, Connelly et al., 2021), noble gas mass spectrometry (Vermeesch, 2015), and LAICPMS (McLean et al., 2016).
+The simplex package already includes a function to export data to IsoplotR.
 Adding similar functionality to other data processing software will improve geochronologists' ability to integrate multiple datasets whilst keeping track of systematic uncertainties, including those associated with reference materials and decay constants.